 Is it possible to teach in The Texas Tech University Center in Sevilla?

-GPTIs are encouraged to apply for the possibility to teach in a long-semester (Fall or Spring) or a summer session in Sevilla, Spain.
+GPTIs are encouraged to apply for the possibility to teach in a long-semester (Fall or Spring) or a summer session in Sevilla, Spain after their first year teaching experience at the TTU Lubbock campus.
 For more information please click here and contact the Sevilla program director Dr. Idoia Elola with any questions.

 While GRE scores are optional, how much does this matter for acceptance into the program?